 2. The Butterfly Project

 Zelda teaches Beckett how to forgive himself for the crime he’s committed, and Beckett helps Zelda forgive herself for the trauma she has endured.
-I enjoyed that Beckett was a felon, which probably makes sound huffing a little too much glue.
+I enjoyed that Beckett was a felon, which probably makes it sound huffing too much glue.
 Romances need to reflect everyday experiences and the diversity of human experience.
-If that makes sense, people indeed go to jail for felony offenses, and they can be apologetic for it after being released.
+If that makes sense, people indeed go to jail for felony offenses and can be apologetic for it after being released.
 The author makes them unique, down to the minutia of their personality and interests.

 Author: Emma Scott